You are exactly where you need to be.

 What We Offer

-There is joyful spirit about Camp Sunshine that is transformative for every person who attends – whether you’re a camper, counselor or volunteer.
-We promote through words and actions an atmosphere that honors all people with total acceptance and unconditional love.
+There is joyful spirit about Camp Sunshine that is transformative for every person who participates.
+We promote through words and actions a culture that honors each person with total acceptance and unconditional love.

 There is something sacred about being part of a group where everyone is loved and accepted